New physics searches via angular distributions of $ \bar{B} \to D^* (\to D \pi) \tau (\to \ell \nu_\tau \bar{\nu}_\ell) \bar{\nu}_\tau$ decays: Unbinned angular analysis of with simulated data

 where $V_{cb} = 41.78(70) \times10^{-3}$ is the indirect value obtained by the CKMfitter~\cite{ckmfitter} group, when its directly measured value is not used.
 The UTfit~\cite{utfit} value is consistent with that of CKMfitter, but we chose the former as it has a larger error, making it a more conservative choice.
 We see that these values of the branching ratio obtained above fall short of the world average (obtained by experiments) by about $10-20\%$.
 This might be just another manifestation of the $R(D^{(*)})$ anomaly.

 To study the effect of $V_{cb}$, we add an additional constraint to our fit using the following $\chi^2$ term

 Finally, the total $\chi^2$ is

-In the following section, we discuss the fit results, with the correlation plots given in Figures~\ref{fig:taucorrelationplots} and~\ref{fig:taucorrelationplots2}.
-We only show the fit results for the NP Wilson coefficient $C_{V_R,P,T}$ and $|V_{cb}|$, as the form factor fit values are compatible with those obtained in $\BDslnudpi$ case in~\cite{bdlnumypaper}.
+In the following section, we discuss the fit results, with the correlation plots given in Figures~\ref{fig:taucorrelationplots} and~\ref{fig:taucorrelationplots2}. \cn{As mentioned before, the correlation matrix is not sensitive to slight changes in input values of form factors.
+Therefore, the obtained correlations and sensitivities would not change significantly with actual experimental data.} We only show the fit results for the NP Wilson coefficient $C_{V_R,P,T}$ and $|V_{cb}|$, as the form factor fit values are compatible with those obtained in $\BDslnudpi$ case in~\cite{bdlnumypaper}.
 This is due to the fact that form factors are mostly constrained by the lattice data, and $\chi^2_{\rm latt}$ is the same in both fits.